IIIF/api/source/presentation/4.0/index.md

 The [`spatialScale`][prezi-40-model-spatialScale] property of a Canvas or Scene provides a corresponding real-world scale for a unit of the Canvas or Scene coordinate system, allowing clients to provide scale information to users, for example by an on-screen virtual ruler.
 In a 2-up viewer, a client could scale two views to convey the true relative sizes of two objects.

-The value of [`spatialScale`][prezi-40-model-spatialScale] is a `UnitValue` (ref) that has as a value a length unit.
+The value of [`spatialScale`][prezi-40-model-spatialScale] is a [`Quantity`][prezi-40-model-Quantity] that has a unit of length for its `unit` property.
 This specification defines only one length unit, "m", i.e., meters, though others may be defined externally as an [extension][prezi30-ldce].
 If source size metadata is machine readable (or parse-able) in other measurement systems (e.g., feet and inches) then it should be converted to meters for use in [`spatialScale`][prezi-40-model-spatialScale].
 Publishers may wish to present the original given measure (e.g., from catalogue metadata) in a [`metadata`][prezi-40-model-metadata] field for context.

 The Presentation API also offers a corresponding [`temporalScale`][prezi-40-model-temporalScale] property for the [`duration`][prezi-40-model-duration] dimension of a Container, when 1 second in the Container does not correspond to 1 second of real time.
 This is useful for speeded-up or slowed-down audio or video.